Finding a mountain bike for under £500 can seem like a bit of a minefield, but fortunately you're in the right place.

 - Amazing kit for the money

 - Decent, lightweight aluminium frame

-GO Outdoors are slowly making a great name for themselves in the mountain biking arena, thanks to their in-house brand Calibre bringing a number of segment leading bikes to the market.
+GO Outdoors is slowly making a great name for itself in the mountain biking arena, thanks to its in-house brand Calibre bringing a number of segment leading bikes to the market.

 While the bike's geometry makes for easy, confident riding, it's the addition of Shimano gears, a RockShox fork and decent tyres that help make this the best bike available for under £400, let alone one of the best under £500.